-Volunteer allowance: everything you need to know in 2024
+Volunteer allowance: Everything you need to know in 2025 | vostel.de

-3. What are the requirements for the volunteer allowance?
+- What are the requirements for the volunteer allowance?

-4. What should I bear in mind with regard to tax?
+- What should I bear in mind with regard to tax?

-5. What other lump sums are available for voluntary work?
+- What other lump sums are available for voluntary work?

-6. You should note the following for verification and documentation
+- You should note the following for verification and documentation

-7. FAQ – other frequently asked questions
+- FAQ – other frequently asked questions

-8. Find your volunteer position on vostel.de
+- Find your volunteer position on vostel.de

-Definition: What is the honorary allowance?
+Definition: What is the honorary allowance and how much is it in 2025?

-The honorary allowance is a tax-free allowance currently amounting to €840 for expense allowances paid for voluntary work in the service of a non-profit association or a non-profit organisation.
-It is exempt from tax and social security contributions, which means that neither the volunteers nor the associations or organizations have to pay taxes on the payment.
-The prerequisite for this is that the association or organization has non-profit status.
-The volunteer allowance is regulated in Section 3 No. 26a of the Income Tax Act (EStG).
+The volunteer allowance is a tax-free benefit that can be paid for voluntary work in the service of a non-profit association or organisation.
+It amounts to €840 in 2025.
+It is exempt from tax and social security contributions, meaning that neither the volunteers nor the associations or organisations have to pay taxes on the payment.
+The prerequisite for this is that the association or organisation has non-profit status.
+The lump sum for voluntary work is regulated in Section 3 No. 26a of the Income Tax Act (EStG).

 What can be deducted as a volunteer allowance?